-I will never see the Conqueror again.
-I would only be graced with her words on a scroll, a piece of parchment.
+I will never see her again.
+I would only be graced with her words on a scroll; a piece of parchment.

-After kissing my cheek, I felt better knowing that she still cared strongly for me.
-She even used the nickname from when I first ever saw her.
+After she kissed my cheek, I feel better knowing Milady still cares strongly for me.
+She even used the nickname from when I first saw her.
 I felt contentment...

-I stood on my feet and bowed once more, then proceeded to walk towards the door.
+I stood on my feet, bowing again, then proceeded to walk towards the door.
 Before opening it to take my leave, I was curious about something.

-She probably know what I'm going to ask.
+She probably discerned what I'm going to inquire.
 "Who will I be studying under?"

-The Conqueror smirk transformed again into that smile, and I had decided...
+Milady's smirk transformed into that heartwarming smile, and I've decided...

 I don't hate it after all.

-Prince Lyceus new found hope had disappeared into puzzlement for Ri's unexpected change of emotions.
+Prince Lyceus' newfound hope dissolved into puzzlement at Ri's unexpected change of countenance.

 Could she?
-Could she talk about the fact that she would be leaving Corinth, possibly for good.
+Could she evince that she'll be leaving Corinth, possibly for good?

 "Is it me?"

-The sadden tone persuaded her to attain him.
-Though she was not receptive of his feelings for her, she didn't want to lose the Prince's friendship.
+The saddened tone persuaded her to attain him.
+Though Ri was not receptive of his feelings for her, she didn't want to lose the Prince's friendship.

 "No, Prince Lyceus.
 It isn't you.
 It's...
 Between me and our Lord, your sister.
 I don't think anyone else in the castle is aware yet."